Bachelor party participants among 3 killed in shooting outside Reno casino

 (CNN) — Two men in town for a bachelor party and a local man driving through a parking lot were killed in Monday morning’s shooting outside a resort and casino in Reno, Nevada, police said.

-A suspect, 26-year-old Reno resident Dakota Hawver, was shot by Reno police officers outside Grand Sierra Resort on Monday morning and sent to a hospital, where he was in critical condition Tuesday, police in the neighboring city of Sparks said.
+A suspect, 26-year-old Reno resident Dakota Hawver, was shot by Reno police officers outside Grand Sierra Resort on Monday morning and sent to a hospital, where he was later pronounced dead, police in the neighboring city of Sparks said Thursday.

 Investigators allege Hawver first shot five people in the resort’s valet area shortly before 7:30 a.m., killing two of them – Justin Aguila and Andrew Canepa, both 33-year-old Southern California residents – Sparks police said.
 Aguila and Canepa, in town with friends for a bachelor party, were shot from behind while waiting for a ride to an airport, police said.